• Skip to primary navigation

 Home » Recipes » Everyday Meals

-Jul 19, 2020 · Modified: Mar 8, 2021 by Melinda O'Malley Keckler · This post may contain affiliate links · this blog generates income via ads.
+Modified: Jul 21, 2023 · Published: Jul 19, 2020 by Melinda O'Malley Keckler · This post may contain affiliate links · this blog generates income from ads.

 Jump to Recipe Print Recipe

-Homemade meatballs are easy to fix and baked in the oven.
-These are the perfect, made from scratch meatballs.
+Baked Meatballs are the perfect, made-from-scratch meatballs.
 Just combine a few simple ingredients for a meatball as good as any you'll find in a restaurant.
-Serve with a big plate of pasta and plenty of sauce.
+The best part of all, they bake in fewer than 30 minutes.
+Serve with a big plate of pasta and plenty of Sunday Gravy spaghetti sauce

 Meatballs on top spaghetti and sauce, with cheese garnish.